-- Discussions regarding confidentiality policies take place with parents prior to the child's enrolment. - Questions from parents concerning other parents, including those who may have separated, or other children are not encouraged or answered. - Speaking about a child, in the presence of other children, is never appropriate.
-Pick the right time and place for this kind of conversation to avoid being heard. - Children's records are only accessible to authorized persons.
+- Discussions regarding confidentiality policies take place with staff members, parents and board members prior to employment, enrolment or assuming responsibilities. - Questions from parents or staff members concerning other staff members, children or parents, including parents who may have separated, are not encouraged or answered. - Speaking about a child, in the presence of other children, is never appropriate.
+Pick the right time and place for this kind of conversation to avoid being heard.